yenng/Thesaurus/README.md

 # Introduction
 This program finds n-levels of synonyms of a word given by the user and tabulates them in the treeview form.
-It is written in python and kivy.
-Python code used to determine the functions and kivy code used to create the GUI.
-The synonyms are extracted from the website (www.thesaurus.com) then only tabulate 5 of the nearest synonyms.
+It is written in Python and Kivy (graphical user interface library).
+The synonyms are searched and extracted from the www.thesaurus.com website and tabulate the first 5 of the synonyms found.

 Here's the screenshot of the program: